-Since the signs and symptoms of the laryngeal or hypopharyngeal region experienced by the individuals help describe a medical problem.
+The signs and symptoms of the laryngeal or hypopharyngeal region experienced by the individuals help describe the condition effectively.
 The most common symptoms of laryngeal or hypopharyngeal cancers include voice becoming hoarse or other vocal changes that do not go away within two weeks, presence of a lump or bump in the neck region, presence of an enlarged lymph node, obstruction in the airway causing difficulty breathing and noisy breathing, persistent feeling of a lump in the throat or the presence of a sore throat constantly, swallowing difficulties, bad breath, pain in the ear, choking feeling, losing weight without any particular reason, and fatigue or tiredness.

 Signs and Symptoms of Laryngeal and Hypopharyngeal Cancer